 This is why some people feel better about cremation.

 2. Professional Burial Services

-Your veterinarian can help you with the services in your area.
+Your vet can help you with the pet burial services in your area.

 I have been working with one, and only one, pet cemetery and crematory since 1988.
 I recommend you find a pet cemetery/crematory with a long and reputable track record.